Division of Child Psychiatry

 Early intervention program in pediatric OCD; leading one of two McMaster clinical POND research sites; study of behavioral economics of hoarding and OCDs across the lifespan

 Application to Consumer

 Children with mental illness and developmental disabilities deserve expert, evidence-based care that is informed by an understanding of the biological and environmental factors that shape their well-being and health development.
-Such a culture of care requires strong collaborations with researchers, teachers and knowledge leaders.
+Such a culture of care requires strong collaborations with researchers, teachers, community based service providers and knowledge leaders.
 Many of the faculty members and clinicians are involved in research that aims to improve the mental health and developmental path of children and youth.
 We are proud to collaborate with the Offord Centre for Child Studies in a shared mission to enhance the mental health and well-being of children with mental health and neurodevelopmental disabilities.

 We are working on strengthening the link between the clinical program and academic/research initiatives of the individual researchers within the Child and Youth Mental Program as well as CYMHP-wide initiatives, with the objective of . increasing these clinical/research/academic links.